Dietary Supplements for Diabetes?

-Keep in mind that even these projects do not include people who have type 2 diabetes, but haven’t yet been diagnosed.
-As well, approximately 90% of diabetics have type 2 diabetes.
+Keep in mind that even these projections do not include people who have type 2 diabetes, but haven’t yet been diagnosed.
+Overall, approximately 90% of diabetics have type 2 diabetes.

 Studies suggest that anywhere from 8 to 49% of patients with diabetes use nutritional supplements.
 A recent review article published in the journal, Current Diabetes Reports, provides a review of the effectiveness of various supplements for preventing or treating diabetes .